-- Monitor your vital signs. - Inquire about your pain level and administer pain medication as needed, transitioning to pain medications by mouth. - · Administer and educate on medications. - Assess for any wound drainage. - Monitor drainage tubes from your surgical site. - · Monitor fluid intake and elimination. - Inquire about your last bowel movement. - Instruct you on use of your incentive spirometer to ensure deep breathing with a return demonstration. - Apply a compression device to your lower legs to help prevent blood clots. - Instruct and encourage ankle pump exercises. - Apply ice therapy to operative site to prevent swelling and assist with pain control if ordered. - Physical therapy You will receive exercises to do while in bed, assistance getting out of the bed and walking with a walker, and an assessment of your equipment needs. - You may be out of bed with assistance if ordered by your surgeon. - Bloodwork to assess blood levels as ordered. - Your healthcare team of physicians and surgeons will monitor your post-op recovery. - Social Services / Care Management and Discharge Planning will continue to be evaluated. - Discharge teaching, planning, and possible discharge. - Safety concerns will be assessed throughout your hospital stay.
+- Monitor your vital signs. - Inquire about your pain level and administer pain medication as needed, transitioning to pain medications by mouth. - Administer and educate on medications. - Assess for any wound drainage. - Monitor drainage tubes from your surgical site. - Monitor fluid intake and elimination. - Inquire about your last bowel movement. - Instruct you on use of your incentive spirometer to ensure deep breathing with a return demonstration. - Apply a compression device to your lower legs to help prevent blood clots. - Instruct and encourage ankle pump, heel slides and leg lift exercises. - Apply ice therapy to operative site to prevent swelling and assist with pain control if ordered. - Physical therapy You will receive exercises to do while in bed, assistance getting out of the bed and walking with a walker, and an assessment of your equipment needs. - You will get out of bed with assistance. - Bloodwork to assess blood levels as ordered. - Your healthcare team of physicians and surgeons will monitor your post-op recovery. - Social Services / Care Management and Discharge Planning will continue to be evaluated. - Discharge teaching, planning, and possible discharge. - Safety concerns will be assessed throughout your hospital stay. - Monitor your pain level